Status of the MUonE experiment: Introduction

 Many hypotheses have been put forward to explain this deviation as a quantum effect of new exotic particles, however it is also possible that it result from a systematic error in the calculation.
 The dominant uncertainty of the prediction comes from the leading order contribution from hadronic vacuum polarisation \amuHLO, which is not calculable in perturbation theory.
 This is usually determined by a data-driven dispersive approach, using the low-energy measurements of hadronic production in $e^+e^-$ annihilation \cite{Davier:2019can, Keshavarzi:2019abf}.
 In contrast, a recent ab initio calculation of \amuHLO ~based on Lattice QCD \cite{BMW20} reduces the discrepancy with the measurement, and is in tension with the data-driven estimates.

 In the next years the FNAL experiment is expected to increase the precision by about a factor of 4, while another forthcoming experiment at J-PARC \cite{Abe:2019thb} should reach a similar precision.
 Therefore it is of paramount importance to improve the theory calculation and clarify the comparison of the available estimates.
 A novel approach has been proposed in \cite{Calame:2015fva}, to determine the leading hadronic contribution \amuHLO~ from a measurement of the effective electromagnetic coupling in the space-like region, where the vacuum polarisation is a smooth function.
-Its master equation is:
+It is based on the equation \cite{deRafael}:

 where $\Delta\alpha_{\rm had}(t)$ is the hadronic contribution to the running of the QED coupling, evaluated at the space-like (negative) squared four-momentum transfer:

 The running QED coupling is expressed as: